Scheduled Script Best Practices

 General

-• The number of Not Scheduled deployments to create should depend on the anticipated number of simultaneous calls you expect to make to this script and the approximate execution time of the script.
-A general rule of thumb is to create twice as many deployments as the total number of simultaneous calls you anticipate for this script.
+• Create Not Scheduled deployments based on the anticipated number of simultaneous calls to this script and approximate execution time of the script.

 • If you want to deploy scheduled scripts that are scheduled to run hourly on a 24 hour basis, the following sample values should be set on the Script Deployment page: